Jank8/FlairX-Mod-Manager/FlairX-Mod-Manager/USER_MANUAL.md

 ## Quick Tips
 - Put mods in the correct game folder: `app/ModLibrary/GI/`, `app/ModLibrary/ZZ/`, etc.
 - Each mod needs its own folder with a clear name
-- Mod folders should contain `mod.json` files and a preview image
+- FlairX automatically creates `mod.json` files when you refresh or start the manager
 - Preview files need "preview" in the filename: `preview.jpg`, `preview888.png`, etc.
 - Thumbnail optimization converts images to optimized JPG and removes the original file
 - Only activate mods you want to use in-game